canonical/design.ubuntu.com/brand/ubuntu-logo/index.md

           sizes="(max-width: 540px) 100vw, 540px" /></p>
       <p>The Ubuntu logo captures the precise and reliable qualities of the brand in a straight forward symbol and wordmark.</p>
       <p>It is made up of a custom designed font (wordmark), carefully spaced with a re-drawn &#8216;Circle of Friends&#8217; placed within a roundel.</p>
       <p>Consistent use of the Ubuntu logo is essential in creating a united brand identity.
-The master logo is supplied as artwork and should never be altered, distorted or re-created in any way.</p>
+The main logo is supplied as artwork and should never be altered, distorted or re-created in any way.</p>
       <div class="box">
         <p><strong>Note:</strong> The Ubuntu word and associated logos are registered trademarks.
 For more details please <a href="http://www.ubuntu.com/aboutus/trademarkpolicy">read our trademark policy</a>.</p>
       </div>